Sums-of-Products/gibby/README.md

 - **Sampled DAG scores**
 - **Edge-probability matrix** (row = parent, column = child)

-It is possible to output a file containing the computed local scores.
+It is also possible to output another file containing the computed local scores.

 ## Language